 Abraham Lincoln: [repeating his journal entry] History prefers legends to men.
 It prefers nobility to brutality, soaring speeches to quiet deeds.
 History remembers the battle, and forgets the blood.
-However history remembers me, if it remembers me at all, it shall only remember a fraction of the truth.
+However history remembers me, if it does at all, it shall only remember a fraction of the truth.

 Henry Sturgess: [to Lincoln] If vengeance is all you seek, seek it elsewhere.